Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 The main improvement is the removal of the PSK (Pre-Shared Key) exchange used for encryption of all messages.
 It was replaced by SAE (Simultaneous Authentication of Equals) where the client and the AP use public/private keys to agree on a one-time session key.

 Thanks to SAE, WPA3 provides **forward secrecy** : past sessions are protected even if a future key is compromised.
+Instead of all using the same PSK (like with WPA2), each client uses a different session key.

 WPA3 is supported by Wifi 6 compatible routers.